baquerizogo/ioet-exercise/README.md

 RENE-ASTRID: 3

 ## Overview
 This exercise was solved as part of the Junior Software developer screening at Ioet.
 I used TypeScript for solving this challenge using a modular pattern and focused on TDD using Jest.

+There are three modules in this app: Employees, Workdays and utilities.
+Every module has its own functions, data models and tests since it's a clear way to structure the programming logic in Node projects and find the corresponding tests.

 The code also follows SOLID principles applied to Functional Programming like Single-Responsibility and interface segregation principles.